by Michael Patrick O'Leary

 This nicely describes the difficulties involved in training our servant (domestic operative), whom for these purposes, I will name Dobbie the House Elf.

 Back in Old Blighty, not many of us working stiffs would ever dream of having a servant or ever encounter anyone who could afford such a commodity.
 My boss at one time was a formidable beast of the Establishment jungle called Dame Alice Perkins, wife of Jack Straw, a boring little man once tipped as a possibility to take over from the hapless Gordon Brown as PM of the UK.
 Straw has now announced his retirement.
 The Dame was often praised for having such a successful career as well as raising a family but I’m pretty sure she had an army of nannies to care for the Strawlings.
 Such people floated on an astral plane far above mere mortals.

 My own family were from the servant class.
 My mother’s father, Sam King, was a groom at Berkeley Castle and later drove the pony and trap for a doctor on Clarence Street in Gloucester.
 There he met my grandmother who was a maid, a country girl come to the city for employment, for another doctor.

-Sam’s service for the aristocracy and the bourgeoisie provided the experience to serve King and country in a cavalry regiment in Palestine during the First World War.
+Sam’s service for the aristocracy and the bourgeoisie provided the experience to serve King and country in a cavalry regiment in Palestine during the First World War and the Mandate.

 In the London Review of Books, Michael Neill reviewed Shakespeare, Love and Service by David Schalkwyk.
 Neill tells a personal anecdote about when he and his wife were in service before his academic career took off.
 When they came to hand in their notice the employer was mortally offended.
 “We chose to see this as the straightforward termination of a commercial arrangement.
 But for our employer it was something else entirely: the wanton abrogation of an intimate bond, an act of unpardonable disloyalty that brought tears of justified resentment to her eyes.”